 Although it may seem like your dog is whining for no good reason, that’s not usually the case.
 The best way to make the whining stop is to figure out what your dog is trying to tell you.
 Let’s explore some of the most common reasons dogs whine.

 Ever had your dog whine when her favorite ball rolled under furniture and out of reach?
 You stoop down, retrieve the ball, and throw it back to her, and the whining immediately stops.
 Or maybe your dog looks up at you and whines when you’re relaxing on the couch.
 You instinctively scoot over and invite her to jump up.
 Before long, she’s fast asleep cuddled up beside you on the sofa.
 These are the moments in everyday life when your dog uses whining to tell you what she wants.

 Your dog is excited

 Grabbing your coat or putting on your shoes can be enough to make some dogs whine.
-They think: walk time, and they are excited to head out on an adventure.
-The whining might even continue in the car on the way to the park or trailhead.
+They think: Walk time!
+Naturally, they are excited to head out on an adventure.
 You can stop excitement whining with positive-motivation training.
 When your dog whines, give a “quiet” command and follow up with praise and a treat as soon as the whining stops.
-Begin this training in the house and then follow up in the car before you leave the driveway.
-Crating your dog or using a doggy seat belt while traveling may help stop excitement whining in the car.
+Begin this training in the house and then follow up on the way to your destination.

 Fear of something